Home Inspection Services

 New Construction Inspections

 Most of us assume that because a home has passed all local building code inspections it must have been built correctly.
 Unfortunately, even new homes may have flaws, sometimes major ones.
 The fact is, construction workers occasionally make mistakes, and some have even tried to disguise the problem instead of fixing it properly.
 A home inspection can detect errors and allow you to negotiate with the builder in order to get them corrected before you take ownership of the property.
-FNH Inspections is your last line of defense against major defects.
+FNH Inspections LLC is your last line of defense against major defects.

 Pre-Warranty Expiration Inspections